olive-editor/olive/.github/ISSUE_TEMPLATE/50-build_issue.md

 ---
 name: Build/Packaging
 about: >-
-  Report an issue related to compiling or packaging (including continuous integration).
+  Report an issue related to compiling or packaging.
   Note that we do not officially support custom build configurations and may not address issues involving them.
 title: '[BUILD] '
 labels: 'Building/Packaging, Triage'